myweb1/El-Hola-Pagina/README.md

-It's an app that i did with my friend while i was bored :) who this is the link: https://myweb1.github.io/El-Hola-Pagina/
+It's an app that i did with my friend while i was bored :) whatever this is the link: https://myweb1.github.io/El-Hola-Pagina/ it's pretty buged tho